- Chart

 History and Background

-Merck & Company, Inc., known as Merck Sharp & Dohme (MSD) outside the United States and Canada, was founded in 1891 by Georg Merck.
-It originated as a subsidiary of the German company Merck KGaA.
-In 1917, during World War I, its U.S. assets were confiscated by the U.S. government and it became an independent American company.
-Key milestones include the development of groundbreaking medicines like M&M's, streptomycin, and the Gardasil HPV vaccine.
-Merck has evolved into a global biopharmaceutical leader focused on innovative medicines and vaccines.
+Merck & Company, Inc., known as MSD outside the United States and Canada, was founded in 1891 as a subsidiary of the German company E. Merck.
+It became an independent American company in 1917.
+Key milestones include the development of streptomycin in 1943, the first antibiotic effective against tuberculosis, and the introduction of the measles vaccine in the 1960s.
+Merck has a long history of innovation in pharmaceuticals and animal health, evolving into a global biopharmaceutical leader.

 Core Business Areas

-- Animal Health: Merck Animal Health is a global leader in animal health products and services.
-It offers a wide range of pharmaceuticals, vaccines, and animal health management solutions for livestock and companion animals.
+- Animal Health: Merck Animal Health provides a comprehensive portfolio of veterinary pharmaceuticals, vaccines, and health management solutions for livestock, poultry, and companion animals.

 Leadership and Structure